 You can find all of our walks listed on the events page of our website.
 Or, check out our adventure holidays.

 Currently, we are operating weekly in Northamptonshire, Milton Keynes, and some areas of Leicestershire and Warwickshire.
 New regions are developing all the time.

-We also organise weekend breaks which are available for members and non-members
+We also organise weekend breaks and longer holidays which are available for members and non-members

 - Monday evenings @ 6.15pm – 8.30pm